unmeshjoshi/tickloom/README.md

 ---

-## Simulation Runner and Jepsen-Style Checking
+## Simulation Runner and Consistency Checking

-TickLoom includes a small simulation harness to drive repeatable workloads and verify correctness:
+TickLoom includes a simulation harness to drive repeatable workloads and verify correctness:

 - **`SimulationRunner`**: base class that runs a cluster for N ticks, issues client requests deterministically (by seed), and records a history.
 - **`QuorumSimulationRunner`**: concrete runner for the quorum key-value example (issues GET/SET).